mserna10/Vision17/Lab1-Linux/Answers/README.md

 Retrieved from: http://www.liamdelahunty.com/tips/linux_find_prune_directory.php
 Retrieved from: http://www.liamdelahunty.com/tips/linux_find_exclude_multiple_directories.php

-3. cut: The cut command is used in linux to extract a portion od text from a file by selecting columns.
+3. cut: The cut command is used in linux to extract a portion of text from a file by selecting columns.
 The command has very useful options like select the column using start or end position, using a range, delimit the selection, among other.
 Retrieved from: http://www.thegeekstuff.com/2013/06/cut-command-examples

 4. rsync: This command is commonly used to perform backups and mirroring between two Linux machines, as it permits copying ans synchronizing local or remote files and directories.